FujoWebDev/fujocoded/src/content/updates/25-08-16-sisyphus-rises/_backerkit.md

-  **Check out [the “Rebuilding Community on the FujoWeb” re-recording](https://www.youtube.com/watch?v=glAHIjtmYmk)** to hear how shit’s, well, _still pretty fucked_ in the “running social media platforms” world—or, if you prefer, just her dispassionate rambling in the final Q&A.
+  **Check out [the “Rebuilding Community on the FujoWeb” re-recording](https://www.youtube.com/watch?v=glAHIjtmYmk)** to hear how shit’s, well, _still pretty fucked_ in the “running social media platforms” world—or, if you prefer, just her passionate rambling in the final Q&A.
 - **Writing Triple:** If _watching_ is not your cup of (git)tea, **the third and last part of “Rebuilding Community on the FujoWeb” is also all yours for _reading_\!** [Continue from where you left